 - Use a new needle and syringe each time you inject your medicine.
 Do not shake the medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Keep this medicine in its original container.
-You may store the opened vials in the refrigerator for up to 20 days.
-Throw away unused medicine after 20 days.
-The powder has different storage directions based on what kind of liquid it was mixed.
+The mixed liquid has different storage directions based on what kind of liquid it was mixed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.